Bachelor of Education Program

 Time Commitment and Delivery

-You must be available to attend classes Monday through Thursday.
+You must be available to attend classes Monday through Thursday in each of the two program years.
 Except during practicum blocks, no required classes or other activities are scheduled on Fridays.
 Classes begin at 8:30 a.m. and while most end by 6:30 p.m., there are some sections of some classes running until 8:30 p.m.

 During practicum blocks, you must be in your assigned schools Monday through Friday.
 Morning arrival time and afternoon departure time is at the discretion of the school and Associate Teacher; arrival as early as 7:30 a.m. is not unusual.
 Click the button to learn more about the practicum portion of the program.